What is VAR in Soccer?

 VAR will review every goal that happens, at least in the VAR booth.
 While most goals do not require input from VAR, every goal will be reviewed to be sure that no clear and obvious errors were not overlooked by the referee.
 The review will include the attacking possession phase of the goal scoring team, which starts with the first point in the phase of play leading to the goal and ends with the goal or incident.

 Will VAR ruin the typical flow of the soccer game?

-While VAR has significantly changed the officiating in the sport, the chief philosophy of the new technology remains: minimum interference-maximum benefit.
-This mission advocates for the typical uninterrupted style of gameplay, and minimizes the interruption while creating a more fair playing field for all.
+While VAR has significantly changed the officiating in the sport, the chief philosophy of this new technology remains: minimum interference-maximum benefit.
+This mission advocates for the typical uninterrupted style of gameplay and minimizes the interruption while creating a more fair playing field for all.
 While there are pros and cons to VAR, ultimately it is a progressive move for a sport that has changed very little over time.